This tax has a number of different names:

 Net paid | £82,568.00 |

-Ideally an individual can stop the emergency tax code being applied by submitting a relevant P45 to the provider.
-This needs to have been issued in the same tax year the individual wants to take money from their plan and it needs to have been submitted to the provider before the first payment is taken.
+Ideally an individual can stop the emergency tax code being applied by giving a relevant P45 to the provider.
+This needs to have been issued in the same tax year the individual wants to take money from their plan and it needs to be given to the provider before the first payment is taken.
 The provider will then apply the coding notice as stated on the P45 (on a month 1 basis) and hopefully deduct the correct amount of tax.

 It makes sense to make it clear to individuals that emergency rate tax applies in this type of situation, just so there is no surprise.